UN says Ethiopia has no legal right to expel 7 UN officials | Law-Order

 Ethiopia's government alleges the trucks are commandeered by Tigray forces; humanitarian workers have said instead that truck drivers fear further intimidation upon leaving Tigray and that there is little fuel.

-"We are confident that the provision of humanitarian assistance will not be affected" by the expulsions, the statement said, adding that Ethiopia will continue to cooperate with the U.N. and its agencies "provided that their activities do not undermine the sovereignty of Ethiopia and pose a threat to its national security interests."
-Haq said the secretary-general also sent a letter to the Security Council informing the U.N.'s most powerful body of the situation in Ethiopia and the developments regarding U.N. staff.
-The council had already scheduled closed-door consultations late Friday morning on the expulsion order.
+“We are confident that the provision of humanitarian assistance will not be affected” by the expulsions, the statement said, adding that Ethiopia will continue to cooperate with the U.N. and its agencies “provided that their activities do not undermine the sovereignty of Ethiopia and pose a threat to its national security interests.”
+Guterres said the U.N. and its partners are committed to providing aid, but it can't “without adequate humanitarian supplies, including at least 100 trucks a day to Tigray alone, with additional supplies to Amhara, Afar and other regions.”
+Fuel is also essential to deliver aid and provide critical services including water and health care, and cash is required to pay staff and suppliers, he said.
+A cease-fire and political dialogue “are urgently needed,” he said, warning that “attempts to politicize humanitarian assistance undermine the core efforts of the United Nations” to support the people.

+Guterres also warned that “if the current trajectory continues, I fear for the future of many Ethiopian lives, and indeed for the stability of the country and the region.”(AP) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)